gabrielabl/UrbanFarmer-client/README.md

 - PROFILE - create and edit
 - COLLECTION ITEM: add,edit and delete
 - SEARCH: get all collection items or defined by user
+- MESSAGES: communicate with other users, create new conversations and send messages

 ## Future Implementation

 ### Phase 2
-- Messages: Users will be able to communicate with each other through a page of the application, and links to routes will be either at the header of the application or at the “trade” button in the user’s collection.
-Also, the user will be able to delete conversations.

 - Friends: Enabling feature to link and add other users to your profile.
 The user profile will include a box that contains all friends and other profiles will have an “add friend” button.